jeanslack/Videomass-presets/AV1-encoder/README.txt

 Creator: @jeanslack

+WARNING:
+The handling of the `libaom-av1` codec was problematic with at least my ffmpeg 4.3.5 version.
+The conversion is very long and having thus decided to terminate the subprocess, I have not succeeded.
+I think this codec is not ready for Videomass yet.
+As for the `libsvtav1` codec I haven't had the chance to test it with Videomass yet.

-Please copy 'AV1 Video Encoding.prst' in the "presets" folder of Videomass.
+Please copy 'Video Encoding AV1.prst' in the "presets" folder of Videomass.

 These presets are based on AV1 Video Encoding (specifically for the FFmpeg libraries libsvtav1 and libaom-av1).
 Before using these AV1 based presets make sure your FFmpeg version supports 'libaom-av1' and 'libsvtav1', otherwise you will get an `Unknown encoder` error.
+Also, you may need to add -strict -2 to the ffmpeg arguments.

 -------
 libaom:
 -------
 To install FFmpeg with support for 'libaom-av1', look at
 <https://trac.ffmpeg.org/wiki/CompilationGuide>
 and compile FFmpeg with the --enable-libaom option.

 --------
 SVT-AV1:
 --------
 To install FFmpeg with support for 'libsvtav1', look at
 <https://trac.ffmpeg.org/wiki/CompilationGuide>
 and compile FFmpeg with the --enable-libsvtav1 option.

 ------------------------------------------------------------
 For more resources and references, please visit
 <https://trac.ffmpeg.org/wiki/Encode/AV1>
 ------------------------------------------------------------